 What do hydroxychloroquine or chloroquine usually treat?

 Hydroxychloroquine and chloroquine were first used to prevent or treat malaria.
 Both are available as pills that are taken by mouth.
 Hydroxychloroquine is also approved for long-term use in rheumatoid arthritis and lupus.

-The dosage varies depending on what the medications are being used for.
+The dosage varies depending on what the prescription medications are being used for.
 On the low end, hydroxychloroquine is taken as 400 mg orally once a week for malaria prevention and should be continued for 4 weeks after leaving an endemic area.
 On the high end, hydroxychloroquine is taken as 200 mg to 400 mg daily for rheumatoid arthritis.